dpetzel/cookbook-yum-docker/README.md

 Attributes
 ----------
 #### yum-docker::default
-The default recipe is for installing & configuring the yum Docker repostories.
+The default recipe is for installing & configuring the yum Docker repositories.
 Any attribute supported by the [yum cookbook](https://github.com/chef-cookbooks/yum#parameters) is supported by this cookbook and can be used to override attributes in this cookbook.